PSPR PRESIDENT 2023-2024

 In 2020 her passion was launched to the next level by being elected as Vice President of the PSPR governing board.
 Hillary has embraced her duties and started a committee dedicated to private, public, and corporate fundraising for the Public Safety Professionals Retreat.

-PSPR LEAD CHAPLAIN
+PSPR SECRETARY AND LEAD CHAPLAIN

 I worked for 21 years as a Minister of Christian Education and Youth with three different congregations in Illinois, Indiana, and Kansas.
 While an associate pastor in Indiana, I received my Doctor of Ministry degree from Northern Baptist Seminary in Lombard, IL.